I’ll be honest, apart from travelling, much of what I’m doing now isn’t very different from my everyday life in general.

 Repair, re-use, recycle.
 I’m embracing a more minimalistic approach by decluttering the home.
 A clear space = a clear mind.
 Besides, it’s something I would have done this time of year regardless.

+Remember those nights of uncomfortable hostel beds and jet lag?
+Remember being so burned out from travelling non stop that you’d give anything to nap?
 I’d just like to point out that it’s also worth remembering to use this time to heal and rest.
+So youre ready to take on the world again, once it heals too.
 Need I say more.

 Lastly just one more thing…